 It’s no secret that what’s old is new again in the world of beauty.
 This is clearly evidenced in the resurgence of the bowl cut of ’70s and ’80s.
 You probably recall this short haircut as the reluctant ‘do that your Mom forced upon you as a child, complete with a rounded cut and short bangs.
-While this look is forever emblazoned in your school pictures, you probably saw some updates as evidenced by celebs who have been rocking this look on the red carpet.
+While this look is forever emblazoned in your school pictures, you probably saw some updates as evidenced by celebs and some new quarantine cuts.
 Ready to go for this short, trendy look?
 Check out our gallery of eight bowl cut ideas sure to inspire your new look.

 8 Ways to Wear a Bowl Cut Hairstyle